The majority of people want to live as long as possible and stay healthy as long as possible.

 So, it’s a good question to ask about the scientific benefits of exercise for longevity and overall health benefits of physical fitness.

-In this post we’ll find out what are the scientific benefits of exercise and how much should we exercise to get maximum benefits for our health.
+In this post we’ll find out what are the scientific benefits of exercise and how much we should exercise to get maximum benefits for our health.

 Physical activity and all-cause mortality